 The way eToro pays dividends depends on the positions you hold in:

-Real Assets – In order to receive a dividend payment, you must have held the position before the market closes 2 days before the ex-dividend date (Date of Record).
+- Real Assets – To receive a dividend payment, you must have held the position before the market closes two days before the ex-dividend date (Date of Record).

 eToro dividends are usually paid out overnight.
 They are calculated automatically as refunds and then added to your profits.
 In case you had eToro fees from holding the stock, the refunds will reduce the accrued fees.